KanayaActa/norm-Error-to-OK-/README.md

    source ~/.zshrc   # For zsh
    ```

-4. **Use the Alias**
+4. **Use the Aliases**
-   You can now run `norminette` as usual, and the output will be simplified.
+   Now you can run `norminette` and `alias` with the modifications:

+   - `norminette`: Simplified output by replacing "Error!" with "OK!" and removing error details.
+   - `alias`: Displays all aliases except those starting with "alias" or "norminette."

 ---

-This guide helps you transform the `norminette` output for easier reading, while keeping both the original and modified outputs for reference.
+This guide helps you transform the `norminette` output and customize your alias list for a more streamlined workflow.